oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 .. code-block:: javascript

     const pool = await oracledb.createPool(...);

     . . .

     console.log(pool.connectionsOpen);   // how big the pool actually is console.log(pool.connectionsInUse);  // how many of those connections are held by the application

-The recording of :ref:`pool queue <connpoolqueue>` statistics, pool settings, and related environment variables can be enabled by setting ``enableStatistics`` to *true* during
+The recording of :ref:`pool queue <connpoolqueue>` statistics, pool settings, and related environment variables can be enabled by setting ``enableStatistics`` to *true* when using :meth:`oracledb.createPool()` or :meth:`pool.reconfigure()`.
-:meth:`pool creation <oracledb.createPool()>` or :meth:`pool.reconfigure()`.

-To enable recording of queue statistics when creating the pool:
+To enable recording of statistics when creating the pool:

 .. code-block:: javascript

-  const pool = await oracledb.createPool(
+    const pool = await oracledb.createPool({
-    {
         enableStatistics : true,   // default is false user             : "hr",
-      password         : mypw,   // mypw contains the hr schema password connectString    : "localhost/XEPDB1"
+        password         : mypw,   // mypw contains the hr schema password connectString    : "localhost/FREEPDB1"
     });
     . . .